RamdasCoundinya0716/diabetes-prediction/README.md

    - All Algorithms: Predicts 1

    Interpretation: A prediction of 1 suggests a higher likelihood of diabetes due to the elevated BMI.

-Feel free to use these examples to illustrate how the model responds to different health-related features and scenarios.

 **That's it!
 You can now use the Diabetes Prediction ML App to make predictions based on health-related features.**